coderamen666/srd-v3.5-md/spells/spells-s.md

 long, sharp points that blend into the background.

 *Spike stones* impede progress through an area and deal damage.
-Any creature moving on foot into or through the spell's area moves at half speed.
+Any creature moving on foot into or through the spell’s area moves at half speed.

 In addition, each creature moving through the area takes 1d8 points of